AJTushar7/CampaignPilot/replit.md

 ### Monorepo Structure
 The project uses a monorepo approach with shared schemas and types between client and server, enabling type safety across the full stack.
 This reduces duplication and ensures consistency in data models.

-### Component-Based Dashboard
+### Angular Component Architecture
-The dashboard is built using modular components for each analytics section (KPI cards, channel performance, heat maps, etc.), allowing for easy maintenance and feature additions.
-Each component handles its own data fetching and loading states.
+The dashboard is built using Angular components for each analytics section (KPI cards, channel performance, heat maps, campaign monitoring, AI suggestions, BSP comparison), following Angular best practices with TypeScript interfaces, component lifecycle hooks, and SCSS styling.
+Each component manages its own state and data binding.

 ### Interface-Based Storage
 The storage layer uses TypeScript interfaces, making it easy to switch from the current in-memory implementation to a database-backed solution without changing business logic.